ldynia/git-workshop/readme.md

 ```

 # Conclusions
 Together we went through the most essentially skills that you need to have in order to work on a large projects.
-However, I didn't show you everything what git has to offer.
+However, I didn't show you everything what Git has to offer.
 I encourage you to explore Git more into deep by checking below resources.

-But for now holding in one hand some brewski and in other Git's manual in the shape of pretzel Let's shout out the truth that we discovered that **Git'st GIT!!!**
+But for now holding in one hand some brewski and in other hand Git's manual in the shape of pretzel.
+Let's shout out the truth that we discovered that **Git'st GIT!!!**

 * [Learn Git](https://www.atlassian.com/git/tutorials)
 * [Git Docs](https://git-scm.com/doc)